Sgt. Frog: Plot

-The Keroro Platoon is a group of five, froglike alien soldiers from Planet Keron.
-They mean to conquer “Pekopon” (their name for "Earth") but fail every time they try.
+The Keroro Platoon is a group of five, frog-like alien soldiers from Planet Keron.
+They mean to conquer "Pekopon" (their name for "Earth") but fail every time they try.
 Their leader, Sergeant Keroro, is incompetent and has little interest in conquering Pekopon.
 Instead, he likes making plastic Gundam models, watching TV, or coming up with schemes to make money.
 The four other members of the platoon are: adorable but violent Private Second Class Tamama; bellicose yet tenderhearted Corporal Giroro; intelligent but mischievous Sergeant Major Kururu; and disciplined but traumatized Lance Corporal Dororo.

 The largest obstacle in the way of their mission is the Hinata Family, who must take care of the Keroro Platoon due to the Keron Army deserting the latter on Earth.
 Keroro is kept busy with manual labor and constant abuse, primarily from the family daughter, Natsumi.
-Each member of the platoon finds himself in the care of a human: Giroro's is Natsumi Hinata, whom he falls in love with; Keroro's is Fuyuki Hinata, who considers the sergeant his only true friend; Kururu's is Mutsumi Saburo, who's just as mischievous as him; Dororo's is Koyuki Azumaya, a fellow ninja; and Tamama's is Momoka Nishizawa, who's just as bipolar as him.
+Each member of the platoon finds himself in the care of a human: Giroro's is Natsumi Hinata, whom he falls in love with; Keroro's is Fuyuki Hinata, who considers the sergeant his only true friend; Kururu's is Mutsumi Saburo, who is just as mischievous as him; Dororo's is Koyuki Azumaya, a fellow ninja; and Tamama's is Momoka Nishizawa, who is just as bipolar as him.
 All are tied to the Hinatas in some way throughout the events in the anime and manga.